aryajavidi/Group_2_Final/README.md

 This data was provided originally for the Deloitte Machine Learning Competition.
 There are 74,112 rows of data abd 28 columns including 27 features.
 Our target variable is the log_price of each listing.
 The 27 features include Cancellation Policy, Description, Host, Profile Pic, Host Response, Host Since, First Review, Last Review, Name, thumbnail_url, etc.
 We dropped variables from the dataset because we felt that they did not have a significant impact on our goal and results.
-Variables such as, "name" and "description" would be difficult for our machine learning model to draw conclusions from.

-We dropped some variables from the dataset because we felt that they did not have a significant impact on our goal and results.
 Variables such as, "name" and "description" would be difficult for our machine learning model to draw conclusions from without the use of natural language processing which we felt was out of our scope for this project given the timeframe and our experience with the subject.

 From this data, we have made several tables to display these variables.
-The photos atattched below can be used as visuals of our dataset throughout the stages if its cleaning and preliminary analysis.
+The photos atattched below can be used as visuals of our dataset throughout the stages of its cleaning and preliminary analysis.

 ### Original Dataset